-Alzheimer's Arkansas Programs and Services is pleased to offer "Making the Most of Memories".
-It was developed because we believe that finding meaningful activities for persons diagnosed with dementia is crucial to their well-being.
-We also believe that these activities will alleviate stress for caregivers who are wondering, "What can I do?"
+Alzheimer's Arkansas is pleased to offer this memory book and activity kit guide.
+It was developed because we believe finding meaningful activities for persons diagnosed with dementia is crucial to their well-being.
+We also believe these activities will alleviate stress for caregivers.
 Alzheimer's disease is a progressive disease of the brain characterized by a gradual loss of memory and other mental functions.
-Alzheimer's disease not only affects the person diagnosed with the disease but also the caregivers and loved ones.
-It is important to remember that persons with dementia are, first and foremost, people.
-They have basic needs, which include the need to feel self worth, the need to express thoughts and feelings, the need to feel a sense of accomplishment, and the need to belong.
-Often, so called "behavior problems" can be traced to the inability to meet one or more of these basic needs.
+Alzheimer's disease not only affects the person diagnosed with the disease, but also the caregiver.
+It is important to remember that persons with dementia have basic needs such as: the need to feel selfworth, the need to express thoughts and feelings, the need to feel a sense of accomplishment, and the need to belong.
+Behavioral issues can often be attributed to the inability to meet one or more of these basic needs.